Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: The DSO Model for Flexibility Activation and Revenue Allocation

-The DSO's reserve capacity offered to the transmission system must ensure that any adjustment signal within this capacity is feasible with respect to both the distribution network constraints and aggregators' flexibility constraints, which means the following condition should be satisfied:
+The DSO's reserve capacity offered to the TSO must ensure that any adjustment signal within this capacity is feasible with respect to both the distribution network constraints and aggregators' flexibility constraints, which means the following condition should be satisfied: